Microgrids. Think Big. Go Micro.

 It also helps keep money local so that instead of spending money outside the region, dollars stay circulating in the community, providing jobs, and helping fund local initiatives.

-Enova is the leading partner in a microgrid pilot project at Byron Bay Arts & Industry Estate, in collaboration with Essential Energy, LO3 Energy, Wattwatchers and the University of NSW.
+The Byron Bay Arts & Industry Estate Microgrid is an exciting pilot project led by Byron Bay based community-owned energy company, Enova Energy in collaboration with Essential Energy, LO3 Energy, Wattwatchers and the University of NSW.